 - 2 oz melted unsweetened chocolate

-- 1 cup pureed unsalted, canned beats (drain, puree)**
+- 1 cup pureed beets, from a can (drain and puree)

 - Small handful of mini chocolate chips optional